Ceistean Cumanta | School FAQs

 Apps for GME parents

-Aimed especially at parents with children in GME (early stages), the app has a range of simple phrases you can use in the home and outside playing.
-Each phrase has accompanying audio and “phonetic” spelling, as well as a colourful image.
+Abair Abairtean! created especially for parents with children in the early stages of GME.
+Simple phrases you can use in the home and outside playing.
+Each phrase has accompanying audio and “phonetic” spelling, as well as a colourful image

 Bainne